pip-services/pip-services-docs/content/en/python/rpc/clients/_index.md

 #### [DirectClient](direct_client)
-Abstract client that calls controller directly in the same memory space.
+Abstract client that calls a controller directly in the same memory space.

 It is used when multiple microservices are deployed in a single container (monolyth) and communication between them can be done by direct calls rather then through